Insights from my Sifu

 - Being present is the best gift you can give yourself and those around you.

-- Change is a constant, therefore embrace each moment as it arises.
+- Change is a constant, therefore choosing to observe each moment as it arises with non-attachment.

 - We are human beings not human doings.

-- Laughter and dancing raise my vibration whether it’s at a live concert or simply cleaning the house.
+- For me, laughter and dancing raise my vibration whether it’s at a live concert, or simply being with friends.

 - ANY resistance in my life—is my own.